 Myth #1---The Commercially Prepared Prescription Diet Is the Only Food OPTION My Pet Can Eat

-Not necessarily---Not unless all of your pets have the same health problems and require the same prescription diet.
+Not necessarily.
+Not unless all of your pets have the same health problems and require the same prescription diet.
 In multiple pet households, it is quite common for pet owners to feed the same food to all of their pets.
 Would you give the same medication to all of your pets too?
-Prescription diets are a dietary formulary that restrict certain ingredients—this might be advantageous for the pet for whom the diet is prescribed, but not for other pets.
-For example, a pet owner may have a senior cat and a 2 year old cat.
-A young cat needs a high protein, high fat diet.
+Prescription diets are a dietary formulary that restricts certain ingredients - this might be advantageous for the pet for whom the diet is prescribed, but not for other pets.
+For example, a pet owner may have a senior cat and a 2-year-old cat.
+A young cat needs a high protein, high-fat diet.
 If a young cat is fed a prescription kidney diet, the cat may experience muscle atrophy and other health problems associated with a low protein diet.
 This is again, why it is so important to either consult with a pet nutritionist or holistic veterinarian or ensure that each pet is only eating the food that is designated for them.

 When your pet is diagnosed with a particular health condition, you want to do what’s best to help.
 Diet clearly has an impact but there are many ways to approach your pet’s health problem.
 The important point is to know that there are options.